 - 8% worked less than 40 hours

 And that was in 2014!
-With the huge spike in remote work, the average working week is likely longer.
+The average working week is likely longer with the huge spike in remote work.
 According to SHRM, 45% of people say that they work more hours during the week than they did in the office.
 70% say they now work some on the weekends.

 No wonder burnout is through the roof.

 Studies have found that productivity drops sharply at the 49-hour mark.
 At that point, it’s probably not worth working any longer.

 In fact, people that work 70 hours a week hardly accomplish more than people that work 56 hours per week in the long run.

 We all know deep down that overworking is bad for us.
 Yet, we seldom do anything to address it.
 It is normal to feel like we have to overwork to keep our jobs, get a promotion, or succeed in life.
 But that is not necessarily true!